About our project

 • Promoting things to see and do out of the main summer holidays, including events

-Hive Beach, Burton Bradstock taken by Kevin Freeman
+Hive Beach, Burton Bradstock (c) Kevin Freeman

 Enjoy the coast safely